253B.07 Judicial commitment; preliminary procedures.

 Subd.
 2b.
 Apprehend and hold orders.
 The court may order the treatment facility to hold the person in a treatment facility or direct a health officer, peace officer, or other person to take the proposed patient into custody and transport the proposed patient to a treatment facility for observation, evaluation, diagnosis, care, treatment, and, if necessary, confinement, when:

-(1) there has been a particularized showing by the petitioner that serious physical harm to the proposed patient or others is likely unless the proposed patient is immediately apprehended;
+(1) there has been a particularized showing by the petitioner that serious imminent physical harm to the proposed patient or others is likely unless the proposed patient is apprehended;

 (2) the proposed patient has not voluntarily appeared for the examination or the commitment hearing pursuant to the summons; or

 (3) a person is held pursuant to section 253B.05 and a request for a petition for commitment has been filed.

 The order of the court may be executed on any day and at any time by the use of all necessary means including the imposition of necessary restraint upon the proposed patient.
 Where possible, a peace officer taking the proposed patient into custody pursuant to this subdivision shall not be in uniform and shall not use a motor vehicle visibly marked as a police vehicle.

 Subd.
 2c.
 Right to counsel.
 A patient has the right to be represented by counsel at any proceeding under this chapter.
 The court shall appoint a qualified attorney to represent the proposed patient if neither the proposed patient nor others provide counsel.
 The attorney shall be appointed at the time a petition for commitment is filed.
 In all proceedings under this chapter, the attorney shall: